SaloniMude/my_gitproj/README.txt

-This project is seriously awesome , guys!
+This project is totally awesome , guys!

 This project is for practicing using Git.